hetu-project/causalitygraph/Key/cip04/Flux_Protocol_Standard.md

 - `from`: Sender's ETH public key
 - `to`: Recipient's ETH public key
 - `amount`: Amount of Power to transfer

+**Cross-subspace fields (optional):**

+- `to_sid`: Target subspace ID when performing a cross-subspace transfer.
+If empty, transfer is inside the same subspace.
+- `bridge_ref`: Reference (event id or proof) to an off-chain bridge/relayer operation that completes the cross-subspace transfer.
+Relayers should provide this proof when finalizing the transfer.

 ### 5.2 FLUX21 Soulbound Token (SBT) Protocol (Non-Transferable Reputation)